Kmax607/VocationalGuidanceSystem/README.md

 #### Aryan
 - Worked on Authentication Management Package and Profile Management Package
 #### Ty
--Worked on Job searching management
+-Worked on Job searching management and added tests to testHarness